 - Complimentary access to the WSIA Surplus Lines Fundamentals course; and

-- A two-day orientation in Kansas City covering a variety of topics to familiarize them with the industry.
+- A three-day orientation in Kansas City covering a variety of topics to familiarize them with the industry.

 Sign up for the WSIA U-News to be notified when applications are available.